California Native container potting guide

 Choose a pot that is:

-- Deep pot with a drainage hole.
+- A deep pot with a drainage hole.
 It needs to be two to four times the current pot size.
 Natives should be repotted once the roots fill the entire pot.
 Roots take about one to two years to fill the pot.

-- Plastic and glazed pots retain more soil moisture.
+- Glazed pots retain more soil moisture.
 You do not have to irrigate as frequently.

 - Dark colored pots are not ideal for locations in full sun.
-They can damage the roots of the plant because they might get too hot.
+They can damage the plants roots because they might get too hot.

 - During summer you can double pot containers inside larger ones to retain moisture and keep the roots cool.
 You can also cluster the pots together.